Natural Resource Damages - Southwest Missouri

 The Department of Natural Resources and the U.S. Fish and Wildlife Service conducted a pilot study to evaluate the potential environmental benefits and impacts of using composted manure products as a soil amendment on remediated lead and zinc mine lands.
 Different compost mixtures composed of cattle manure, poultry litter, municipal biosolids, woodchips and conventional fertilizers were tested in both upland and wetland soils.
 Test plots were established using the different compost mixtures and were sampled to evaluate potential contaminants in stormwater runoff, changes in bioavailability and plant uptake of soil metals, and plant growth and diversity.
 This report details the results of that pilot study.

 Agencies Release Draft Plan to Evaluate Injury to Mussels by Metals in the Tri-State Mining District

-This study is part of an ongoing Natural Resource Damage Assessment and Restoration process for the Tri-State Mining District (TSMD) conducted by co-trustees, who, for the Missouri portion of the mining district, include the Department of Natural Resources and the U.S. Fish and Wildlife Service (USFWS).
+This study is part of an ongoing Natural Resource Damage Assessment and Restoration process for the Tri-State Mining District (TSMD) conducted by co-trustees, who for the Missouri portion of the mining district, include the department and the U.S. Fish and Wildlife Service (USFWS).
 The co-trustees for Missouri are making the draft addendum to the Tri-State Assessment Plan - Mussel Sampling and Analysis Plan available for public review and comment.

 This addendum provides information on the sampling and analysis planned by the trustees involved in developing Natural Resource Damage Assessment and Restoration (NRDAR) claims in the TSMD.

-The addendum can be downloaded from the USFWS website at:
+The addendum is available to download from the USFWS website.